schmidtjonathan/Climate2Weather/README.md

 ## Convince yourself: load the trained model 💪

-To reproduce all results from the experiments, please download the pickled model (and/or the training state) from [here (huggingface)](https://huggingface.co/schmidtjonathan/C2W_model/tree/main) ➡️ `https://huggingface.co/schmidtjonathan/C2W_model/tree/main`
+To reproduce all results from the experiments by drawing your own samples, please download the pickled model (and/or the training state) from [here (huggingface)](https://huggingface.co/schmidtjonathan/C2W_model/tree/main) ➡️ `https://huggingface.co/schmidtjonathan/C2W_model/tree/main`

 Please feel encouraged to load the model and to use it for your own experiments!
 And do not hesitate to share your opinion or questions via e-mail or by opening an issue in this repository!
 Thank you!